johnnovak/RML-Amiga/docs/docs/games/g-j.md

 ## Heimdall 2: Into the Hall of Worlds (CD32)

-- CD32 extras: CD Audio music, extra animations.
+- CD version extras: CD Audio music, extra animations, no manual-based protection.

 - This is the best version of the game that features all animations and a full CD Audio soundtrack.